peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding enc,
         System.IO.Stream input);

-Not documented yet.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `
+Not documented yet.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `encoding.DecodeToString(input)` .
-          encoding.DecodeToString(input)
-        ` .
 If the object's class already has a DecodeToString method with the ame parameters, that method takes precedence over this extension ethod.

 <b>Parameters:</b>

- * <i>enc</i>: An object implementing a character encoding (gives access to an encoder nd a decoder).
+ * <i>enc</i>: An object implementing a character encoding (gives access to an encoder and a decoder).

  * <i>input</i>: A readable byte stream.